| Title: | Visualizing Generalized Canonical Discriminant and Canonical Correlation Analysis |

 These functions plot ellipses (or ellipsoids in 3D) in canonical space representing the hypothesis and error sums-of-squares-and-products matrices for terms in a multivariate linear model representing the result of a canonical correlation analysis.
 They provide a low-rank 2D (or 3D) view of the effects in the space of maximum canonical correlations, together with variable vectors representing the correlations of Y variables with the canonical dimensions.

-, the plots show effects in
+For consistency with heplot.candisc(), the plots show effects in

-the space of the canonical Y variables selected by which
+the space of the canonical Y variables selected by which.

-## S3 method for class 'cancor' heplot( mod, which = 1:2, scale, asp = 1, var.vectors = "Y", var.col = c("blue", "darkgreen"), var.lwd = par("lwd"), var.cex = par("cex"), var.xpd = TRUE, prefix = "Ycan", suffix = TRUE, terms = TRUE, ... )
+## S3 method for class 'cancor' heplot( mod, which = 1:2, scale, asp = 1, var.vectors = "Y", var.col = c("blue", "darkgreen"), var.lwd = par("lwd"), var.cex = par("cex"), var.xpd = TRUE, rev.axes = c(FALSE, FALSE), prefix = "Ycan", suffix = TRUE, terms = TRUE, ... )## S3 method for class 'cancor' heplot( mod, which = 1:2, scale, asp = 1, var.vectors = "Y", var.col = c("blue", "darkgreen"), var.lwd = par("lwd"), var.cex = par("cex"), var.xpd = TRUE, rev.axes = c(FALSE, FALSE), prefix = "Ycan", suffix = TRUE, terms = TRUE, ... )

 mod |